Charles F. Blair Jr.: Life and career

 Blair was born in Buffalo, New York.
 He learned to fly in San Diego and made his first solo flight at the age of 19.
 In 1931, he earned a Bachelor of Science degree in mechanical engineering from the University of Vermont, and the following year was commissioned an Ensign as a naval aviator and served in the Naval Reserve, attaining the rank of Lieutenant while serving a tour as a fighter pilot.
 He remained in the Naval Reserve in the prewar years while taking jobs as a pilot.
 He flew for Boeing Air Transport and stayed with Boeing for seven years.
-In 1940, Blair became a chief pilot at American Export Airlines, later renamed American Overseas Airlines, where he trained the pilots.
+In 1940, Blair became a chief pilot at American Export Airlines, later renamed American Overseas Airlines (AOA), where he trained the pilots.

-When America entered World War II, Blair was called into active duty and flew with the Naval Air Transport Service, reaching the rank of captain.
+With the United States' entry into World War II, Blair was called into active duty and flew with the Naval Air Transport Service, reaching the rank of captain.
 He also did work with the Air Transport Command, as well as serving as a test pilot for Grumman Aircraft.
 With the Naval Transport Service he flew flying boats across the Atlantic to Foynes, Ireland.
 On one return trip, flying the Sikorsky VS-44, he passed up his refueling station on Newfoundland and continued on to New York.
 Arriving there after 25 hours and 45 minutes in the air, he was the first to carry passengers and mail on a non-stop flight across the Atlantic Ocean in a flying boat, long after a number of dirigibles.
 As a Grumman test pilot he worked on projects that became the Grumman F6F Hellcat, Grumman F7F Tigercat, Grumman F8F Bearcat and the Martin Mars flying boat.

 Cap.
 C. Blair's Mustang being refueled at Bardufoss Airport before taking off on the flight from Bardufoss to Fairbanks.

-Following the war, Blair was placed in charge of flight testing the Lockheed Constellation and the Boeing Stratocruiser airliners for American Overseas Airlines, and he oversaw their introduction on the new transatlantic routes.
-While working for American he started his own small transport service, flying personnel and material on special request flights to areas in need.
-He called the air service Associated Air Transport, Inc. In 1950 American Overseas Airlines merged with Pan American World Airways.
+Following the war, Blair was placed in charge of flight testing the Lockheed Constellation and the Boeing Stratocruiser airliners for AOA, and he oversaw their introduction on the new transatlantic routes.
+While working for AOA he started his own small airline, Associated Air Transport (see Airlines below).
+In 1950 AOA merged with Pan American World Airways.
 Blair was hired on as a Chief Pilot at Pan Am.

-Blair also helped Dr. Ralph Cox with collecting a war surplus DC-4 from Bradley Field in Spring 1946, its conversion to civilian configuration and later flight from New York City to Dhahran, Saudi Arabia on behalf of Aramco (including transporting Egyptian leader Mahmoud El Nokrashy Pasha to Cairo, Egypt) in November 1946.
-This was the genesis of United States Overseas Airlines, the airline that Cox ran through the 1960s.